passthejoe/classical-strings/README.md

 The things anybody likes to see in a string — or at least those I like to see —  are that they "fit" the guitar, have good intonation, and feel and sound good.

 The Augustine Classic/Gold set checked all of these boxes.
 My 1962 Goya's aging tuners stopped sticking when I went from high-tension D'Addario to normal-tension Augustine strings.

+I thought the Gold basses might be a little more "mellow" sounding, which for me means less-pronounced higher partials in the notes.
+I didn't do an A/B comparison with the Augustine silver basses, but these strings met my expectations in that regard.
+Looking at the string thicknesses on the back of the packages, the basses in the Gold set are slightly thicker than those in the Red set.
+Since then, I've stuck with the same trebles but changed the basses from the Gold to the Red.

+I am very happy with the trebles.
+They are smooth, intonation is excellent, and they have lasted a long time.
+They sound great, and the tension matches what this particular guitar "wants" from a string.

+The basses (both the Gold and Red) are also well-suited to the guitar.
+The intonation is excellent, and they sound well-balanced.
+Right now I'm using my right-hand thumb without a nail, and the sound is more mellow than with the nail.
+I was having a lot of technique issues, and that led me to trim the thumbnail.
+When I play the basses with my i and m fingers (with nails), it can get a little raspy due to the string windings, but that would happen with just about any strings.
+I'm aiming to improve this with practice.

+Since my guitar's scale length is 630 mm, which is 20 mm smaller than the standard 650 mm, I am surprised that there's not a whole lot of "extra" string.
+I don't think I trimmed anything.
+I can't remember the exact period when Ramirez was making guitars with a 660-664 mm scale (maybe the 1960s-80s?), but those would have even more potential problems.
+For my guitar, anyway, I didn't need *more* string, but I didn't need to trim them very much either.
+I'm pretty sure an extra 20 mm wouldn't make it so you couldn't use these strings, but they could make them just *a bit* longer to make it easier to put the strings on the guitar.